suffolklibraries/wellbeing-conference/pricing/index.md

 <div class="__prose">

-  <h2>Charity, not-for-profit or want to book more than 10 tickets?</h2>
+  <h2>Charity, not-for-profit or want to book 3 or more tickets?</h2>

   <p class="measure-wide">Call or email our helpline:</p>